uccser/cs-unplugged/docs/source/author/topics.rst

 ------------------------------------------------------------------------------

-This file defines the attributes of a specific topic, including connected unit plan, programming exercise, and follow up activity configuration files.
+This file defines the attributes of a specific topic, including connected unit plan, programming exercise, and curriculum integration configuration files.

 The location of this file is within a topic directory.
 This file is listed in the :ref:`application-structure-file`.